roman-milk/roman-milk.github.io/michelles-story.md

  Her recollection started with the gala celebration and commenced with her going with Sarge to meet all of his guests.
 She remembered being greeted warmly by many people and how everyone complimented her on her beautiful attire and appearance.

  The meal was definitely different and there were many unusual and African foods.
 Following the meal, Sarge's boss serenaded her around the dance floor, but Michelle never suspected what was actually in store for her.
 The man eventually escorted her from the celebration and took her to a room specifically setup for his planned escapade.
 She shuttered remembering how Buru exploited her vulnerable position.
-Report_Story #5